-(b) A six-month period of structured work placement in an organisation, across a broad variety of sectors.
+(b) A period of structured work placement in an organisation, across a broad variety of sectors.
 Students will have the opportunity to experience, in an appropriate business setting, the application of many of the Logistics and SCM business concepts, methodologies and issues they have studied on the programme.

 College of Business

 T: 01 402 3031 (Aideen O'Byrne, School Administrator )

 What our Students say!

 - "After graduating from DIT with a BSc in Logistics and Supply Chain Management, I found that my degree widened the range of jobs I could apply for and got a job straight away as an inventory analyst in Unilever Ireland.
 I am currently back in DIT undertaking PhD research using simulation and optimisation technologies in supply chain management."

 - "When I graduated, I started working as a logistics administrator in Independent Express Cargo, where I did my work experience as a part of my degree.
 Besides giving the specialist knowledge and skills desired by modern companies, the course has the advantage of creating opportunities to establish career links."